|

 woodworkers include drills, grinders, and nail guns as well as routers,

-ratchets, wrenches, lubricators, and tire inflators.
+ratchets, wrenches, and tire inflators.
 Paint sprayers

-and impact hammers are used by wood workers, house painters, and
+and impact hammers are used by woodworkers, house painters, and

-in an air tool version.
+come in air tool versions.

-Leading manufacturers of commercial quality air powered tools include Ingersoll Rand and DeVilbiss Air Power.
-Hutchins Manufacturing produces air powered sanding and surface preparation tools, while Chicago Pneumatic produces a variety of industrial grade air tools.
-How they workAir tools rely on compressed air, so you will need an air compressor to provide them with power.
+How Air Tools WorkAir tools rely on compressed air, so you will need an air compressor to provide them with power.
 You use an air hose to connect your tool to your air compressor, turn on the air compressor, and then you are ready to work.
 To get the maximum benefit from your air compressor, follow these tips:

-For help in choosing an air compressor, visit Every Air Compressor.
 If you don't think you will use air tools enough to justify buying your own compressor, you can always rent both air compressors and air tools from a tool rental shop.
-Advantages of Air ToolsAir tools offer many advantages over other types of tools.
-Air tools are:

-Safety tipsAir tools are generally easy to use but you do need to follow some basic safety tips:
+Air Tool Safety TipsAir tools are generally easy to use, but you do need to follow some basic safety tips:

 Air tools are durable and long-lasting, making them a cost-effective addition to your home workshop.
-For more information about air tools and air compressors, visit Bob Vila's Air Compressors and Power Tools page.
+For more information about air tools and air compressors, visit Bob Vila's Compressed Air Tools page.
 To learn about the benefits and uses of compressed air in a variety of settings, visit the British Compressed Air Society website.
-Copyright © 2007 Air-Tools.org.
-All rights reserved.
-About Us.
-Air Tools - Pneumatic Tools - Air Compressors |